 The shift cable both pushes and pulls as it operates, so it’s a relatively rigid steel cable in a relatively stiff housing.
-On an automatic transmission, the shift cable connects from the driver’s shift lever to the shift lever on the transmission.
+On an automatic transmission car or truck, the shift cable connects from the driver’s shift lever to the shift lever on the transmission.
+If the driver’s shift lever is on the steering column then the cable runs from there, under the dash, and through a grommet on the firewall, then to the transmission.
+If the shift lever is on the center console the cable will be attached there and run directly to the shift lever on the transmission.

-Indications that there might be a shift cable problem would be stiffness or looseness in gear shifts, or in the case of a broken cable end, an inability to shift.
+Indications that there might be a shift cable problem would be stiffness in shifts, or looseness in shifts, or (in the case of a broken cable end), an inability to shift gears.

 Costs of Shift Cable Replacement

 Illustrated below are some estimates on the shifter cable replacement cost on some common automatic transmission vehicles, using $100 an hour as a labor rate:

 |Car Model||Labor Time & Cost||Factory Shift Cable Cost (Excl.
 Labor)||Aftermarket Shift Cable Cost (Excl.
 Labor)|

 |2005 Silverado 1500 4WD (5.3L Engine)||$110 (1.1 hrs)||$179||Pioneer cable costs about $77|